Climate change in Ghana: Hydropower

-Because 54% of national generation capacity is hydropower, unpredictable rainfall is likely to add uncertainty to a power grid already experiencing frequent outages (known as dumsor).
+Because 54% of the national generation capacity is hydropower, unpredictable rainfall is likely to add uncertainty to a power grid already experiencing frequent outages (known as dumsor).
 Some estimates suggest that capacity could fall by as much as 50% for the Volta Basin.
 Ghana experienced a reduction in GDP between 2012 and 2015 in partial response to a deficient supply of power.